Go Back

 Instructions

-• Add the halved, thinly sliced medium yellow onion to the pan and cook, stirring occasionally, until lightly browned, about 6–8 minutes.
+• Return the skillet to medium heat.
+Add the halved, thinly sliced yellow onion and cook, stirring occasionally, until lightly browned, about 6–8 minutes.

-• Add the thinly sliced 1/2 red, 1/2 green, and 1/2 yellow bell peppers, the 4 ounces thinly sliced mushrooms, 1/4 teaspoon garlic powder, 1/4 teaspoon onion powder, and the remaining kosher salt and black pepper from the amounts listed.
-Cook, stirring occasionally, until the peppers are crisp-tender, about 4–5 minutes.
+• Add the thinly sliced red, green, and yellow bell peppers and the sliced mushrooms to the skillet.
+Sprinkle the vegetables with the garlic powder (1/4 teaspoon), onion powder (1/4 teaspoon), the remaining kosher salt, and the remaining black pepper.
+Cook, stirring occasionally, until the peppers are crisp‑tender, about 4–5 minutes.

-• Spread mayonnaise and grainy mustard on both cut sides of 2 of the lightly toasted crusty hoagie rolls (one roll per sandwich).
+• Spread mayonnaise and grainy mustard on both sides of each lightly toasted hoagie roll.

 Equipment